 When you hear the word “faith” you probably think of religion.
 But religion and authenticity don’t always go hand-in-hand.
 Not all religions provide pathways to authentic faith.
 For example, Taoism and many forms of Paganism have the fewest constraints over freethinking.
 With these systems, you are free to explore and develop your path.
 With these, you develop your own path.

-In contrast, the Abrahamic religions of Semitic origin, Judaism, Christianity, and Islam have the greatest number of boundaries.
-These Western organized religions are the rebranding of Egyptian, Babylonian, Persian and Assyrian mystery religions.
+In contrast, the Abrahamic religions have the greatest number of boundaries.
+These are the regions of Semitic origin Judaism, Christianity, and Islam.
+These religions aren’t new.
+They are the rebranding of Egyptian, Babylonian, Persian, and Assyrian mystery religions.
 Many people don’t regard the belief in these mythologies as an authentic faith.
 They contain contradictory doctrines and justification for religious bias discrimination and violence.
-Moreover, they are absent any real transformative techniques, processes or methods.
+Moreover, they are absent from any real transformative techniques, processes, or methods.

-The main concern of Western theology is to create a cost-effective income generation pipeline.
+The foremost concern of Western theology is to create a cost-effective income generation pipeline.
 They simply rebranded what was already in place.
-The strategy of combining several mythologies into one provides cultural reach and control with the greatest return on investment.
+The focus of this rebranding was on cash flow rather than spiritual development.
+It used the mythologies in already in place.
 No need to keep an army in place.
 Religion is self-policing using peer pressure to maintain the cash flow.
 Here the focus was on selling the afterlife.
 A commodity with no unsatisfied customers.
 This provided massive streams of wealth making organized religion war-proof.
 It’s an intentional misrepresentation of mythology as fact.

 Interested in spiritual exploration?
 Check out the blended learning process at the core of our teaching process.
 It reflects what Joseph Campbell called the Hero’s Journey.
 Our learning options include both face-to-face and virtual learning sessions.
 Please consider donating and supporting our mission.
 This helps others learn the knowledge for developing their own path.